No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !hacker

+hacking
+  1. Writing software.
+  2. Gaining unauthorized access to data, systems, or networks.
+  3. Finding clever or creative solutions to problems.
+  4. Splitting something with an axe.
+  5. Doing whatever hackers do.

+.. index:: !hacking

 hacktivism
   Using hacking techniques and skills to gain unauthorized access to computer files, systems, and/or networks, in order to further social or political ends.